flipcamp/flipcamp.github.io/index.md

 title: Engaging Students (formerly FlipCamp) — mindful music pedagogy
 ---

-# Engaging Students
-an unconference and journal on classroom music pedagogy
+# Engaging Students<br/>an unconference and journal on classroom music pedagogy

 We are happy to announce the Engaging Students unconference and journal CFP for 2015!